poppy-project/scratch-poppy/README.md

 Select the **Poppy extension** in the extension menu (with the button at the bottom left corner).

 If you want to edit blocks, the code are now situated  at this path: `scratch-vm/src/extensions/scratch3_poppy/index.js`.
 You can find more informations to create a block here: https://github.com/LLK/scratch-vm/blob/develop/docs/extensions.md

+### TODO:

+* To implement the button "sequentially" and "play senquentially".
+These buttons allow to play different actions, for the first one, and moves, for the second, one after the other.

+* To implement the "wait" option in the "setMotorsGoTo" button to wait until a motor reaches its position before moving a second motor.

+* To add the different lists ("all motors", "all motors position", "all recorded moves" ...) directly in scratch (in the index.js file or in the scratch project)

+See the `Advanced.sb3` scratch project to see the last two points.